 The market

-The global market for rescue electricity generators was in 2010 by around $ 11.5 billion.
-In 2009, some 9.3 million energy rescue food systems had been installed worldwide.
-This number should reach 13 million units by 2013.
-While the sector was touched during the 2008 recession, the fact that around 80 countries around the world are faced with long -term electricity shortages guarantees that the demand for energy security systems will increase as soon as the economy resumes.
-The crisis surrounding the collapse of the three nuclear power plants in Fukushima, in Japan, has placed this country, which is also perfectly predictable, at the top of the list of emergency equipment buyers, adding 1.5 GW to the small power plants gas.
-The aging of the infrastructure and the increase in disasters linked to climate change have further strengthened structural demand.
-Any region of the world regularly affected by typhoons and hurricanes, earthquakes and tsunamis takes precautions.
-Even the United States, a market known for its stable and inexpensive energy supply, saw sales of rescue systems reach $ 1.2 billion in 2010.
-However, it was the mobile telecommunications sector that led the market at unprecedented global sales over the past decade.
-Each transponder round requires emergency energy.
-While in 2005, 81 % of all emergency systems were still fed with diesel, emissions controls to go to gas and fuel cells.
-The market share of gas systems has increased in five years, going from almost zero to 12 %.
-We expect the last push to Japan for this type of generators to make it pass over 20 %.
+The global market for emergency power generators was approximately $11.5 billion in 2010.
+In 2009, some 9.3 million backup power systems were installed worldwide.
+This number is expected to reach 13 million units by 2013.
+While the sector was severely impacted during the 2008 recession, the fact that approximately 80 countries worldwide face long-term power shortages ensures that demand for energy security systems will increase as soon as the economy recovers.
+The crisis surrounding the collapse of the three Fukushima nuclear power plants in Japan has propelled this otherwise predictable country to the top of the list of emergency equipment buyers, adding 1.5 GW to its small gas-fired power plants.
+Aging infrastructure and the increasing frequency of climate-related disasters have further reinforced structural demand.
+Every region of the world regularly affected by typhoons and hurricanes, earthquakes and tsunamis takes precautions.
+Even the United States, a market known for its stable and inexpensive energy supply, saw sales of backup power systems reach $1.2 billion in 2010.
+However, it is the mobile telecommunications sector that has driven the market to unprecedented global sales over the past decade.
+Every transponder tower requires backup power.
+While in 2005, 81% of all backup systems were still diesel-powered, emissions controls are forcing a shift to gas and fuel cells.
+The market share of gas-powered systems has increased in five years, from nearly zero to 12%.
+The latest push in Japan for this type of generator is expected to push it above 20%.

 Innovation

-In an emergency, derogations from standard environmental regulations are quickly granted.
-Worse still, renewable energies are rarely taken into account because solar panels and wind turbines take time to transport, install and exploit and are more fragile to handle.
-Another stumbling block is that most renewable energy sources cannot provide the basic energy necessary to ensure a stable supply of electricity.
-In addition to these drawbacks, the cost of renewable energies is considerably higher.
-This is why the local energy supply is generally ensured by kerosene and compressed natural gas, which are the favorite energy sources of small portable generators.
-Although almost all generators are noisy, they are more easily accessible due to planning and permit problems.
-The innovations of these systems were therefore limited to the reduction of noise and energy efficiency.
-Morten Sondergaard has acquired his letters of nobility over the years as a entrepreneur in telecommunications and the Internet.
-When central Japan was faced with power cuts due to the shortage of electricity following the collapse of Fukushima nuclear power plants, it wondered how to ensure the supply of electricity of a megalopolis Like Tokyo.
-The installation of a series of small generators would represent only a minor spot on a large open wound.
-He recalled that oil platforms have energy supply ships that provide basic energy to high seas operations.
-As the local network is intact-as is the case in Tokyo and Tohoku interior-it is possible to produce electricity with an energy ship, using existing turbines and co-managers already placed on the boat.
-This energy ship produces megawatts of electricity with great flexibility and even unprecedented mobility in industry.
-In the case of Tokyo, the ship can be moored in the center of the city.
-However, if it turns out to be difficult, the supply boat could be located in international waters, with a cable to connect to the shore and directly supply the network using a standard transformer.
+In emergencies, exemptions to standard environmental regulations are quickly granted.
+Even worse, renewable energy sources are rarely considered because solar panels and wind turbines take time to transport, install, and operate, and are more fragile to handle.
+Another stumbling block is that most renewable energy sources cannot provide the baseload power needed to ensure a stable electricity supply.
+In addition to these drawbacks, the cost of renewable energy is considerably higher.
+This is why local power supplies are usually provided by kerosene and compressed natural gas, which are the preferred fuels for small, portable generators.
+Although almost all generators are noisy, they are more readily available due to planning and permitting issues.
+Innovations in these systems have therefore been limited to noise reduction and energy efficiency.
+Over the years, Morten Sondergaard has made a name for himself as an entrepreneur in the telecommunications and internet sectors.
+When central Japan faced power outages due to the electricity shortage following the Fukushima nuclear disaster, he wondered how to ensure the power supply for a megacity like Tokyo.
+Installing a series of small generators would be a mere blemish on a vast open wound.
+He recalled that oil platforms have power supply vessels that provide the baseload power for offshore operations.
+Since the local grid is intact—as is the case in Tokyo and inland Tohoku—it is possible to generate electricity with a power vessel, utilizing existing turbines and combined heat and power (CHP) units already installed on board.
+This power vessel produces megawatts of electricity with unprecedented flexibility and even mobility.
+In Tokyo's case, the vessel can be docked in the city center.
+However, if that proves difficult, the supply vessel could be located in international waters, with a cable to connect to the shore and feed directly into the grid using a standard transformer.

 The first cash flow